The CheSSE project logo, link to frontpage

 Hand with glove uses tongs to move an evaporating dish over Bunsen burner.

-The likelihood of the hand being burned is reduced with the correct use of tongs.
+The probability of the hand being burned is reduced with the correct use of tongs.

 The potential risk associated with exposure to all types of hazards, not just those associated with the use of hazardous chemicals, must be assessed prior to any activity to protect the health and safety of both students and teachers, and to protect the environment.
 Precautions must be specified and reviewed each time the activity is carried out to ensure that they are appropriate for the type of activity, the place where it is being carried out, the number and age of students etc.